francoismassart/eslint-plugin-tailwindcss/README.md

 - `only-valid-arbitrary-values`:
   - e.g. avoid `top-[42]`, only `0` value can be unitless.
   - e.g. avoid `text-[rgba(10%,20%,30,50%)]`, can't mix `%` and `0-255`.

-## Alternatives

-I wrote this plugin after searching for existing tools which perform the same task but didn't satisfied my needs:

-- [prettier-plugin-tailwindcss](https://www.npmjs.com/package/prettier-plugin-tailwindcss), the official plugin, only takes care of ordering classnames, do not support array of classnames, do not support blade
-- [eslint-plugin-tailwind](https://www.npmjs.com/package/eslint-plugin-tailwind), not bad but no support (yet) for variants sorting
-- [Headwind](https://marketplace.visualstudio.com/items?itemName=heybourn.headwind), only works within Visual Studio Code